vraravam/git_scripts/README.md

 ## run_all
 ----------
 This script is typically run from the common parent directory.
-Currently, they are hardcoded to -only peek into the first level of child directories-, find all directories that are git repositories and run the specified commands.
+Currently, they are hardcoded to -only peek into the first level of child directories-, find all sub-directories that are git repositories and run the specified commands.

 With the latest update, the `run_all` script can be configured to run against any level of subdirectory.
 Examples:
 ```bash